-When should you get deep teeth cleaning and what to expect?Regular dental cleaning is an important part of our oral hygiene routine.
-It can be performed at your dentist's office by supragingival scaling (above the gum line) as well as by you at home through the oral hygiene measures available (tooth brushing and flossing).
+When do you need deep teeth cleaning and what can you expect?Regular tooth cleaning is an important part of our oral hygiene routine.
+It can be done in the dentist's office by supragingival cleaning (above the gum line) or at home by brushing, flossing, and using other oral hygiene tools.

-Only your dentist can perform deep teeth cleaning.
-In addition to cleaning the supragingival surfaces, he will also clean the surfaces below the gum line at the roots (sub-gingival cleaning), also known as root planing.
+Deep tooth cleaning, on the other hand, can only be done by your dentist.
+In addition to cleaning the visible part of your teeth, he will also reach the surfaces below the gum line at the roots (subgingival cleaning).
+You may also hear the term root planing.

-You will only need a deep dental cleaning if you have advanced gum disease that reaches the deep tissues of the tooth (bone, ligament, cementum).
+You only need a deep cleaning if you have advanced gum disease that affects your deep tissues (bone, gum tissue, cementum).

-Otherwise, if your gums are healthy, a regular cleaning that includes good oral hygiene and supragingival scaling twice a year at your dentist's office is more than enough to maintain good oral health.
+Otherwise, if your gums are healthy, a regular cleaning with good oral hygiene and supragingival scaling twice a year at your dentist's office is more than enough to maintain good oral health.

-If your problem is gingivitis, the initial stage of gum disease, this step is usually enough to reverse it.
-However, you should keep visiting your dentist regularly for check-ups.
+If you have gingivitis, the early stage of gum disease, these measures may help to reverse it.
+However, you should continue to see your dentist for regular check-ups.

 - Bad oral hygiene